Snowflake-Labs/SC.DDLExportScripts/Oracle/README.md

 * The `SCRIPT_PATH` is the path where the `create_ddls.sql` file is located within this repository.

 * The `OUTPUT_PATH` is the directory where the script results will be generated.
 This directory contains the files generated with the script results.
 By default, the `OUTPUT_PATH` variable is set to `SCRIPT_PATH`.
+This path cannot have **space characters** in the string.

 * The `SQLCL_PATH` is the path where the `sql` file is located within the folder that you downloaded and extracted previously from the sqlcl download link.
 Usually the path is `<extracted_files>/bin/`.